 For example, California requires all corporations to register the sale of shares with the California Department of Business Oversight.
 The registration process is handled online through an interview format.
 Given the interview format, there is no form LegalZoom can provide for you to use.
 Many people forming businesses fail to register at all because of this – a clear and potentially expensive violation of the law.
-If your corporation or LLC is named as a defendant in a lawsuit, the suing attorney will argue such a failure invalidates the business entity.
-If the judge agrees, the corporation or LLC will be set aside, and you will be held personally responsible for any subsequent judgment.
+If a third party files a lawsuit against your corporation or LLC, the suing attorney will argue such a failure invalidates the business entity.
+If the judge agrees, the court will set aside the corporation or LLC shell, and you will be held personally responsible for any subsequent judgment.

 You also might be interested in: Is 50/50 Shared Ownership A Good Idea?

-Each year, business attorneys are introduced to at least one company that has the same problem.
+Business owners bring these scenarios to business attorneys every year.
 The founders of the enterprise formed their entity on the cheap.
-The business formation documentation consists of a corporate book, a copy of the articles of incorporation and a number of tabs filled with blank forms or no documentation at all.
+The business formation documentation consists of a corporate book, a copy of the articles of incorporation and several tabs filled with blank forms or no documentation at all.
 There are no minutes.
 No bylaws or operating agreements.
-The company has not even issued shares to the founders.
+The company hasn’t even issued shares to the founders.

 After spending a good amount of blood, sweat, and tears on building the company for five years, the founders are now fighting.
 Such disputes are incredibly common.
 The reason might be an issue as complex as determining whether the company should form a joint venture agreement with another major company that could result in either total disaster or massive revenues.
 In other cases, the founders may just have grown sick of each other.
-Whatever the reason, the business is paralyzed by the dispute.
+Whatever the reason, the dispute paralyzes the business.

-Perhaps the most aggravating aspect of this common scenario is it can be easily avoided.
-A shareholders agreement can be used to address these issues including when and how a founder may be bought out.
-The agreement should be negotiated prior to forming the company – before money and personal issues cloud the matter.
+Perhaps the most aggravating aspect of this common scenario is you can easily avoid it.
+A shareholders agreement can be used to address these issues, including when and how a founder may be bought out.
+The shareholders should negotiate the contract prior to forming the company – before money and personal issues cloud the matter.

 The cost of creating a founders agreement is roughly $2,000 to $4,000 depending on the negotiations.
 The fee pails in comparison to the $100,000 or more founders will spend suing each other.
 The math suggests saving a few bucks up front by using an online incorporation service doesn’t make much sense in the long run.